kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

-Now look into profiles/default directory
+In profiles/default directory added viewlets.xml profile with registration with registration new viewlet, ordered for specified viewlet manager.

     >>> ls('profiles/default')
     cssregistry.xml